coraxdk/coraxdk.github.io/_posts/2026-08-18-dockerize-a-laravel-13-application.md

     ],
 });
 ```
-If you dont do this, then it will trigger an php artisan command when building the JavaScript files, which means we would need to install PHP on the node:image, and we dont want that.
+If you don't do this, then it will trigger a php artisan command when building the JavaScript files, which means we would need to install PHP on the node image, and we dont want that.

 ## .dockerignore
 Next lets add a few lines to .dockerignore file in the root of the project.
-I have chosen to leave out the entire storage folder, the build and cache folders.
-If you are not building your image from your local development environment this wont do much difference, but since I am also building the docker image locally as well, I dont want any clutter in these folder.
+I have chosen to leave the entire storage, build and cache folders out.
+If you are not building your image from your local development environment this won't do much difference, but since I am I don't want any clutter in these folder.
 ```
 .git
 .gitignore